 In the residential phase, the contents are split into the following 11 modules:

-The master course will have three phases, one consisting of 20 weeks online distance learning, another consisting of 11 weeks residential training at the ITC/ILO campus in Turin, Italy and another distance phase of 21 weeks for the preparation of the dissertation.
+The Master will have three phases, one consisting of 18 weeks of online distance learning, another consisting of 11 weeks of residential training at the ITCILO campus in Turin, Italy and another distance phase of 27 weeks for the preparation of the dissertation.

 1st Phase: Preparatory Internet-based distance learning (550 hours)